Skip to content

 Username Generation Parameters

-timestampTimestampLongPrecision in milliseconds, note that the time difference with standard time must be within 10 minutes
+timestampTimestampLongPrecision in milliseconds.
+Please note that the time difference from standard time must be within 10 minutes.

 Username Generation Guide

-The username fields are composed in a key=value format, with fields joined using the "&" character.
+The username fields are formed in key=value format, with fields joined using the "&" character.
 There is no specific order requirement for the fields.

 Example: